Ghetto Classics Orchestra

-The Art of Music Foundation was established in 2009 and it’s mission is to promote the performance and appreciation of art music in Kenya and to use it’s transformative power to change lives, particularly of those living in underprivileged areas of the country.
-The foundation exists to use music to make a difference in the lives of young Kenyans.
-We believe art music, with its traditions of structure, discipline and excellence, can offer a great awakening and opportunity to a broad spectrum of Kenyan youth.
-Our programmes centre on mentorship, first-class training and performance opportunities – we see music uniting communities and changing lives.
+The Art of Music was founded in 2009; with a mission to promote the performance and appreciation of art music in Kenya and use its transformative power to change lives, particularly of those living in underprivileged areas of the country.
+We believe art music, with its traditions of structure, discipline, and excellence, can offer a great awakening and opportunity to a broad spectrum of Kenyan youth.
+Our programs Art of Music on mentorship, first-class training, and performance opportunities – we see music uniting communities and changing lives.

 The Foundation focuses on two programmes.
 First is the Ghetto Classics, a community programme that involves over 500 children in Korogocho and hundreds more in satellite areas around Nairobi, Kiambu and Mombasa through the Link UP project.
 The second is a musical and leadership training programme, The National Youth Orchestra of Kenya (KNYO), a music ensemble that brings together talented young musicians from all walks of life in the country.

 The Art of Music also manages the Safaricom Youth Orchestra (SYO) who are currently in their 5th year.
 The foundation is also a key stakeholder in the art music scene in Kenya and is often involved in hosting, funding, and organizing numerous musical events and trainings throughout the year.

 The Art of Music Foundation aims to use classical music to inspire hope and help under privileged children in Eastern Africa achieve lasting change in their lives.

 To use art music to inspire every child and young adult to realize their dreams and transform societies.

 Inclusiveness: We are open to anyone with an interest in art music who wishes to grow his or her skills.

 Excellence: We set and maintain the highest standard of art music.